Mapsui/Mapsui/docfx/documentation/skia-scale.md

 - We set IgnorePixelScaling.

 On iOS:
+- The GL view we use has no IgnorePixelScaling unfortunately.
 - We determine the skia scale while initializing (or when switching from wpf to skia rendering)ent's size changes.
 - We set the skia scale on the skia surface.
 This needs to be done in the render loop because this is the only place where we have access to the surface.